 October 2018 Book Releases From Your Favorite Authors

 So many of our favorite authors have new books out that we aren’t sure where to begin.
 But no list of the best new novels would be complete without Markus Zusak’s latest novel.
 The five Dunbar boys are a (mostly) united force against the world.
 When they discover the secret behind their dad’s disappearance, can Clay build a bridge to overcome the past?
-From the description, I’m not really sure what this books is about, but we can’t tell you how much we loved The Book Thief, so we hope his newest book can measure up.
+From the description, I’m not fully sure what this book is about, but we can’t tell you how much we loved The Book Thief, so we hope his newest book can measure up.
 Read more →

 In Clanton, Mississippi, in 1946, Pete Banning, a war-decorated veteran and one of the town’s favorite sons, walks into church one Sunday and shoots to death his friend Revered Bell.
 As Banning’s trial begins and he refuses to say a word, his lawyer must delve into the past in an attempt to save his client.
-I absolutely love all of John Grisham’s early books, so I always take heart whenever I hear he has new books out.
+I adore all of John Grisham’s early books, so I always take heart whenever I hear he has new books out.
 I’m curious to see if this latest book release lives up to the cutting suspense of Grisham’s early legal thrillers, or if it falls flat like some of his more recent books.

-Hoping that the local historical society will pay for much needed repairs, Willa Knox starts digging into the history of her house.
+Hoping that the local historical society will pay for much-needed repairs, Willa Knox starts digging into the history of her house.
 What she finds is a kindred soul in Thatcher Greenwood, a science teacher who lived there years ago – an early proponent of Darwin’s theory of evolution.
 As both Willa and Thatcher navigate turbulent times, both begin to discover what it takes to survive shifting times.
 I loved her novel, The Poisonwood Bible, so I’m excited to see if this one will hold up to my expectations.

 Share This Post: